jfrost1011/emoji-maker/README.md

 5. Open [http://localhost:3000](http://localhost:3000) in your browser.

-## Environment Variables
+## 🌍 Environment Variables

 - `REPLICATE_API_TOKEN`: Your Replicate API token (required)

-## Usage
+## 📝 Usage

-1. Enter a descriptive prompt for your desired emoji
+1. Enter a descriptive prompt for your desired emoji (e.g., "a cute pixel art cat emoji")
 2. Click "Generate" and wait for the AI to create your emoji
 3. Like or download your generated emojis
-4. View all your generated emojis in the grid layout
+4. View all your generated emojis in the responsive grid layout

-## Contributing
+## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License
+## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.